 By ensuring you have the correct policies and procedures in place, Poole Alcock can help protect your business from employee claims, such as unfair dismissal.
 They can save resources that would be consumed by having to defend your company, leaving you to focus on your business without the prospect of fines and lost management time.

 We understand the complex world of employment law and we focus on providing a solution for your business.
-We work with employers throughout Cheshire and will provide you with accurate, clear advice, working with you to ensure your systems comply with the latest developments in this fast-moving area.
+We work with employers throughout Cheshire and nationwide, providing you with accurate, clear advice, working with you to ensure your systems comply with the latest developments in this fast-moving area.

 Jamie has been with Poole Alcock since 2017, qualifying in September 2019.